xyproto/orbiton/README.md

 * Cells can be typed into.
 * The arrow keys can be used to move around.
 * `tab` can be used to go to the next cell, or insert new cells if the last cell is reached.
-* `return` can be used to either move to a blank cell below or to insert a new row below.
+* `return` can be used to either jump to the blank cell below or to insert a new row below.
 * `backspace` can be used to delete letters, but also for deleting the current row if it is empty.
 * `ctrl-n` can be used to insert a new column to the right.
-* `ctrl-d` can be used to delete the current column (if all fields are empty).
+* `ctrl-d` can be used to delete the current column (if all cells in the column are empty).
 * `esc` or `ctrl-t` can be used to close the Markdown table editor.
+* `ctrl-s` can be used to save.

 ## Inserting a symbol